A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Quantum Harmonic Balance Approach to the Diagrammatic Perturbation Method

-where for \tikzpic{-11}{figsv5_small/notation/hairy-box_dressed_small.pdf} we have chosen the classical diagram in \cref{eq:order2-term1} and for \!\tikzpic{-11}{figsv5_small/notation/K_small_h.pdf} we have chosen a term resulting from the first multinomial expansion in \cref{eq:eom-diagram-order2}.
-With \cref{eq:eta-dressing-husimi} written as it is, the algebraic expression associated with the left and right subdiagrams under \tikzpic{-11}{figsv5_small/notation/husimi_small.pdf}$=i\moyal{\,\tikzpic{-9}{figsv5_small/notation/dash_box.pdf}\,}{\,\tikzpic{-9}{figsv5_small/notation/dash_box.pdf}\,}$ should be understood as the first and second arguments of the Husimi bracket.
+where for the diagram constituting \tikzpic{-11}{figsv6_small/notation/M_small.pdf} we have chosen the classical diagram in \cref{eq:order2-term1} and for \!\tikzpic{-11}{figsv6_small/notation/K_small_h.pdf} we have chosen a term resulting from the first multinomial expansion in \cref{eq:eom-diagram-order2}.
+With \cref{eq:eta-dressing-husimi} written as it is, the algebraic expression associated with the left and right subdiagrams under \tikzpic{-11}{figsv6_small/notation/husimi_small.pdf}$=i\moyal{\,\tikzpic{-9}{figsv6_small/notation/dash_box.pdf}\,}{\,\tikzpic{-9}{figsv6_small/notation/dash_box.pdf}\,}$ should be understood as the first and second arguments of the Husimi bracket.
 Therefore, \cref{eq:eta-dressing-husimi} is evaluated as

-We note that the non-associativity of the Husimi bracket manifests in the rule that each of the two subdiagrams below a \tikzpic{-11}{figsv5_small/notation/husimi_small.pdf} must be treated as a whole.
-If a subdiagram itself contains another \tikzpic{-11}{figsv5_small/notation/husimi_small.pdf}, as in the last term of \cref{eq:eta-dressed-3}, the \tikzpic{-11}{figsv5_small/notation/husimi_small.pdf} within the subdiagram should be evaluated first, and then the entire subdiagram is treated as an argument of the upper \tikzpic{-11}{figsv5_small/notation/husimi_small.pdf}.
+We note that the non-associativity of the Husimi bracket manifests in the rule that each of the two subdiagrams below a \tikzpic{-11}{figsv6_small/notation/husimi_small.pdf} must be treated as a whole.
+If a subdiagram itself contains another \tikzpic{-11}{figsv6_small/notation/husimi_small.pdf} the \tikzpic{-11}{figsv6_small/notation/husimi_small.pdf} within the subdiagram should be evaluated first, and then the entire subdiagram is treated as an argument of the upper \tikzpic{-11}{figsv6_small/notation/husimi_small.pdf}.
+For example, the last term of \cref{eq:eta-dressed-3} is evaluated as

-The new evaluation rules associated with \tikzpic{-11}{figsv5_small/notation/husimi_small.pdf}$=i\moyal{\,\tikzpic{-9}{figsv5_small/notation/dash_box.pdf}\,}{\,\tikzpic{-9}{figsv5_small/notation/dash_box.pdf}\,}$ introduced above enable us to systematically evaluate any diagram containing dressed propagators.
-In the remainder of this subsection, we introduce the expanded representation of the diagrams involving \tikzpic{-11}{figsv5_small/notation/husimi_small.pdf}.
-Similar to \cref{eq:unabridged-order1}, this representation explicitly exhibits the classical and quantum components of a dressed propagator by expanding \tikzpic{-11}{figsv5_small/notation/husimi_small.pdf} within it.
+The evaluation rules associated with \tikzpic{-11}{figsv6_small/notation/husimi_small.pdf}$=i\moyal{\,\tikzpic{-9}{figsv6_small/notation/dash_box.pdf}\,}{\,\tikzpic{-9}{figsv6_small/notation/dash_box.pdf}\,}$ elaborated above enable us to systematically evaluate any diagram containing dressed propagators.
+In the remainder of this subsection, we introduce the expanded representation of the diagrams involving \tikzpic{-11}{figsv6_small/notation/husimi_small.pdf}.
+Similar to \cref{eq:unabridged-order1}, this representation explicitly exhibits the classical and quantum components of a dressed propagator by expanding \tikzpic{-11}{figsv6_small/notation/husimi_small.pdf} within it.
 Furthermore, this representation replaces the complex algebraic operations underlying the Husimi bracket with simple diagrammatic components.

 We use the diagram in \cref{eq:eta-dressed-3} as an example to elaborate on this expanded representation.
 By noting that

 we first rewrite the diagram in \cref{eq:eta-dressed-3} in a way resembling \cref{eq:ihusimi} as